cloud-gov/cg-site/content/ops/contingency-plan.md

 * Designated FedRAMP personnel (when applicable)
 * cloud.gov users ([through StatusPage](https://docs.cloud.gov/ops/making-announcements/)) (when applicable)

-The Cloud Operations team assesses the situation.
+The Cloud Operations team assesses the situation and works to recover the system.
 The Incident Commander keeps a log of the situation in a GSA Google Drive document.

 ### Recovery